Contracts, Dues, and Eligibility

 Because graduate students are admitted to Cornell as students (not hired as employees) and attend Cornell as part of their academic education and training, it is possible that there will be disagreements about what topics are eligible for negotiation and bargaining on terms and conditions of employment for graduate assistants on Policy 1.3 appointments, in which their teaching and research experiences are key components of their education.
 The U-UCRREA recognizes that issues involving the academic mission of the University lie outside the scope of bargaining as defined by the NLRA, such as admissions requirements for graduate programs, students’ academic standing or progress, matters pertaining to degree requirements, and matters pertaining to course assignments, teaching methods, and curricula.

-However, the U-UCRREA expires in May 2017, or when the union is recognized as the exclusive collective bargaining representative through an election process (as described earlier), so even though the U-UCRREA identifies topics that may be off-limits for bargaining, if a union is elected it is unknown what issues will be introduced by the union as bargaining proceeds.
+Because the U-UCRREA expires if the union is recognized as the exclusive collective bargaining representative through an election process, if a union is elected it is unknown what issues will be introduced by the union as bargaining proceeds.
 Cornell cannot predict what issues will be raised in the bargaining process.

 2. Can I see the proposed contract, including the list of terms and conditions of employment, before I vote?